shamayoga/www-shamayoga/teacher-training/course-content/index.md

 * Preventing and overcoming injuries
 * Physiological effects of the asanas

-<br>Included with the training are online downloadable course notes and two instructional audio albums .<br>The course also often offers the opportunity to share resources, network and participate in our ongoing projects (festivals, books, recordings etc).
+Included with the training are online downloadable course notes and two instructional audio albums .<br>The course also often offers the opportunity to share resources, network and participate in our ongoing projects (festivals, books, recordings etc).

 #### Setting Up as a Yoga Teacher